Updated April 2026

 3

 Lodge your claim as soon as possible.
-Have your policy number and damage photos ready.
+Have your policy number and damage photographs ready.
+Most insurers have 24/7 claims lines for motorhome policies.

 4